edelstorm/documentations/docs/run-cloud-en.md

 ***

-:    * Confirmez votre compte en cliquant sur le lien que vous venez de recevoir dans votre boîte mail.
+:    * Configure your account by clicking on the link you just received on your email box.
-:    * Connectez-vous à votre compte avec vos identifiants en cliquant sur {==*Sign in to Dashboard*==}.
+:    * Connect to your account with your login and passwords by clicking on {==*Sign in to Dashboard*==}.

 ***